Phebalium microphyllum: Description

 Phebalium microphyllum is a rounded shrub that typically grows to a height of 0.3–1.5 m and has scaly branchlets.
 The leaves are leathery, oblong, 3–4 mm long and about 1.5 mm wide on a short petiole.
 The leaves are glabrous on the upper surface, covered with silvery scales on the lower surface and have slightly wavy edges.
 The flowers are yellow and borne in umbels of between three and six, each flower on a thin pedicel 3–6 mm long.
 The five sepals are about 1 mm long, joined for half their length and covered with rust-coloured scales on the outside.
 The petals are elliptical, about 3.5 mm long with rust-coloured scales on the back.
 Flowering occurs from September to December.

 Taxonomy

 This species was first formally described in 1852 by Nikolai Turczaninow in the journal Bulletin de la Société Impériale des Naturalistes de Moscou.
+The specific epithet (microphyllum) means 'small-leaved'.